postcss/postcss-simple-vars/README.md

 ### `silent`

-Left unknown variables in CSS and do not throw an error.
+Leave unknown variables in CSS and do not throw an error.
 Default is `false`.

 ### `only`